 This IT Capital of India was founded by Kempe Gowda, a feudal lord during the reign of Vijayanagara Empire.
 Later the Muslim ruler Mohammed Adil Shah annexed the empire in 1683 and administered it from Bijapur.
-The history of Bangalore also witnessed the rule of Mughals, Wodeyar dynasty, Tipu Sultan and finally the British.
-All these cultural transformations, their remnants and nostalgic vestiges can be spotted while sightseeing in Bangalore.
+The history of Bengaluru also witnessed the rule of Mughals, Wodeyar dynasty, Tipu Sultan and finally the British.
+All these cultural transformations, their remnants and nostalgic vestiges can be spotted while sightseeing in Bengaluru.

-Following are the main attractions of Bangalore
+Following are the main attractions of Bengaluru

 Also known as the Karnataka High Court, it dates back to 1867.
 Its Gothic style of architecture signifies its enticing features.
 Thus, the European classic style of embellishing the two-storied building can be easily spotted, making it different from the rest.
 Tipu Sultan, the Ruler of Mysore had called this judicial building as ‘attara kacheri’, which signified eighteen departments.